SK108045/RAT-Screenshot-Taker/README.md

 This project is intended strictly for educational purposes and to demonstrate knowledge of cybersecurity concepts, particularly in scripting and automation.

-**By using this software, you agree to the following:**
-- You will not use this tool for any malicious or unauthorized activities.
-- You will only run this code in environments where you have explicit permission to test or audit security measures.
-- You are responsible for ensuring compliance with local, national, and international laws regarding cybersecurity, privacy, and data protection.